Many of Yorkshire’s great stately homes were used in filming the British television series Victoria and the most famous of these is Castle Howard.

 You can spend a couple of hours here, or a full day, there’s that much to see, especially if you wish to explore the huge gardens.
 There’s a walled garden, statue lined walks, artificial lakes and an amusement area for kids.
 There are several places to eat, so you won’t go hungry.
 We enjoyed table service in the courtyard café.
 There are two gift shops with an excellent selection of unusual items and a farm shop supplies local and artisanal products.

-Harewood House, 20 miles to the west of York, completed in 1771 for a wealthy businessman, whose descendants still live in the house, and noted for its lavish interiors and exquisite gardens designed by the famous Capability Brown.
-In the television series, the building stands in for Buckingham Palace.
+Harewood House, just 20 miles to the west of York and seven miles north of Leeds, was completed in 1771 for wealthy plantation and slave owner Edwin Lascelles, 1st Baron Harewood.
+It’s noted for its lavish interiors and exquisite gardens designed by the famous Capability Brown.
+In Victoria, the building stands in for Buckingham Palace.
 Harewood House has also reopened for the season.

 Thirty miles to the east of York, stands Beverly Minster, one of the largest parish churches in the UK, larger than one-third of all English cathedrals and regarded as a Gothic masterpiece, largely completed by 1260 AD.
 In the TV series the church is a look-alike for Westminster Abbey, where Victoria was crowned.